tuvd08/beeinstant-java-sdk/README.md

  metricsLogger.incCounter("NumOfExceptions", 1);
 ```

-### Check out our unit test for further advance use cases
+### Check out our unit test for further advanced use cases